mauro-balades/github-issue-templates/bugs-only/ISSUE_TEMPLATE.md

 Issue tracker is **ONLY** used for reporting bugs.
-NO NEW FEATURE ACCEPTED!
-Use [stackoverflow](https://stackoverflow.com) for supporting issues.
+New features should be discussed on our slack channel.
+Please use [stackoverflow](https://stackoverflow.com) for supporting issues.

 <!--- Provide a general summary of the issue in the Title above -->